 Here we would like to reiterate that you should necessarily check the website of the chosen university or contact it for the exact programme / Studienkolleg details.

-In Germany, education is subsidized by the state and therefore state-funded institutions of higher education charge no tuition fee.
+In Germany, education is subsidised by the state and therefore state-funded institutions of higher education charge no tuition fee.
 Thus, in Germany virtually every student gets a scholarship!
 Certain specialised courses and courses offered by private universities can attract fees.

 You will need to pay semester contribution of around Euro 300, depending upon the university and the services or benefits provided.
 For certain special courses you may need to pay higher fees.